affinda/affinda-python/docs/models.md

 :vartype display_property: str
 :ivar organization: Required.
 The organization that this mapping data source belongs to.
 :vartype organization: str
+:ivar workspace: Required.
+The workspace that this mapping data source belongs to.
+:vartype workspace: str
 :ivar schema: The schema of the mapping data source.
 :vartype schema: any